lrrmar/diy-api/README.md

 Here we have:
 - cloned the repo
-- navigated into the rep
+- navigated into the repo
 - created a python virtual environment
 - activated the python virtual environment
 - installed dependencies